MysteryPancake/Houdini-OpenCL/README.md

 It creates the same number of workitems as the number of primitives ([rounded up based on the local workgroup size](#bounds-checking)).

-This only affects the number of workitems created.
+This only affects the number of workitems.
 You can read/write totally different attributes if you want.

 ## Changing the OpenCL version